kloimhardt/bb-web/README.md

 Scripting React-ive web apps in Clojure without installing it.

+If you know the meaning of the sentence "I moved to Chlorine from Proto-Repl", stop reading.
+Otherwise, this might be exactly the right place to take a look at Clojure.

 The server back-end is a single executable file, Java is not necessary.
 The in-browser UI is interpreted Clojurescript code that you can change and run without having the Cljs-compiler installed.

 Examples go from "Hello World!" to back-end features like anti forgery protection, MS-Windows being first class.